ganelson/inweb/guide/Chapter 2/Conventions.md

   feature of CWEB, and it will cause some CWEB programs to fail to compile.

-  This convention is a device to enable holons to behave like code blocks in C (and similar languages): see //What Inweb Knows about Languages//.
+  This convention is a device to enable holons to behave like code blocks in C (and similar languages): see //Holons as Code Blocks//.

 ## Conventions affecting tangling of C and related languages

+See //Special C Features// for a proper explanation of these.
+Note that these conventions take effect only for languages declared as being "C-like"; using them on, say, a Python web would do nothing.

 * `standard library #includes are tangled early in the program` or `standard library #includes are treated like any other code`.
-Pulls forward lines like `#include <stdio.h>` (written with angle brackets) for the C standard library files only, so that they're tangled early.

-  Generically, `standard library #includes are treated like any other code`, but language definitions for C and similar usually say otherwise.
+  Generically, `standard library #includes are treated like any other code`, but language definitions for C and variants of C usually say otherwise.

-* `typedefs are tangled early in the program` or `typedefs are treated like any other code`: Relevant only to dialects of C which support `typedef`, and affecting only "simple" declarations where the type is not a `struct`: e.g., `typedef big unsigned long long`.
+* `typedefs are tangled early in the program` or `typedefs are treated like any other code`.

-  Generically, `typedefs are treated like any other code`, but language definitions for C and similar usually say otherwise.
+  Generically, `typedefs are treated like any other code`, but language definitions for C and variants of C usually say otherwise.

-* `typedef structs are tangled early and reordered logically` or `typedef structs are treated like any other code`: Relevant only to dialects of C which support `typedef struct`.
-For example, suppose the program contains:
+* `typedef structs are tangled early and reordered logically` or `typedef structs are treated like any other code`.

-      cake birthday_cake;
-      ...
-      typedef struct cake {
-          struct filling f;
-      } cake;
-      ...
-      typedef struct filling {
-          int jam;
-      }

-  This will fail to compile for two reasons: `cake` is unknown at the time `cake birthday_cake` is read, because the compiler has not yet reached the typedef of `cake`; and `struct filling` needs to be fully declared _before_ `struct cake` is declared (since it is incorporated, rather than simply pointed to).
-If `typedef structs are tangled early and reordered logically`, both these problems are solved automatically, as Inweb tangles the code into the right order to avoid them.

-  Generically, `typedef structs are treated like any other code`, but language definitions for C and similar usually say otherwise.
+  Generically, `typedef structs are treated like any other code`, but language definitions for C and variants of C usually say otherwise.

-* `function predeclarations are tangled automatically` or `functions are treated like any other code`: Relevant only to dialects of C in which a function must be predeclared before use.
-For example, suppose the program contains:
+* `function predeclarations are tangled automatically` or `functions are treated like any other code`.

-      void first(void) {
-          second();
-      }
-      void second(void) {
-          printf("Hello, conventioners.\n");
-      }

-  This will fail to compile because `second` is unknown when `first` is compiled.
-  Often by means of header files, C programmers overcome this with predeclarations:

-      void second(void); /* predeclaration */
-      void first(void) {
-          second();
-      }
-      void second(void) {
-          printf("Hello, conventioners.\n");
-      }

-  This is a nuisance, and if `function predeclarations are tangled automatically` then Inweb will automatically tangle predeclarations of all functions.

-  Generically, `functions are treated like any other code`, but language definitions for C and similar usually say otherwise.
+  Generically, `functions are treated like any other code`, but language definitions for C and variants of C usually say otherwise.